tyrneh/options-implied-probability/TECHNICAL_README.md

     days_to_expiry: int,            # Option 1: days until expiry
     expiry_date: date,              # Option 2: expiration date (auto calculates days difference between expiry and valuation dates)

-    # Market data - optional for vendor mode, as they can be auto fetched:
+    # Market data - optional for from_ticker() mode, as they can be auto fetched:
     spot_price: float,              # Spot price
     #   Dividends - provide ONE of these:
     dividend_yield: float,          # Option 1: Annual dividend yield (e.g., 0.02 for 2%)